argonautproject/us-core-patient-data-feed/spec.md

   - `result-available`: A result has become available (e.g., preliminary or finalized)
   - `result-amend`: An existing result has been amended (e.g., corrected, updated)

+Note: These events can be detected by evaluating resource state, even in systems without native event-based processing.
+Servers are responsible for determining how to identify these events based on their specific implementation.

 The triggering event codes above are defined in the `http://hl7.org/fhir/us/core/CodeSystem/trigger` CodeSystem.

 ### 4.2 Conveying Trigger Event Codes in Notifications

-When sending a notification, servers SHALL include triggering event code(s) in the `notification-event` part, `trigger` sub-part of the notification Parameters resource.
+When sending a notification, servers SHALL include all applicable triggering event code(s) in the `notification-event` part, `trigger` sub-part of the notification Parameters resource.
+Multiple trigger codes may be included if a single change satisfies multiple trigger conditions.

-Example of a Parameters resource for a notification:
+Example of a Parameters resource for a notification with multiple triggers:

 ```json
 {